Simul-Eqn/NAISC2026-wasurenai/README.md

 The repository root now includes a small Flask app that serves the site in `static_site/`.

+You can preview it with live server there.

+### debugging only
 Run it from the repository root with:

 ```bash